ERIS: An Energy-Guided Feature Disentanglement Framework for Out-of-Distribution Time Series Classification: Introduction

 \section{Introduction}

-Imagine an AI that flawlessly classifies life-threatening cardiac arrhythmias from ECG signals in one hospital, but is dangerously unreliable in the emergency room next door.
-This is not a hypothetical scenario; it is the reality of the out-of-distribution (OOD) problem \cite{hendrycks2021}.
-This challenge poses a direct threat to the reliability of time series classification (TSC), a cornerstone technology now vital across a broad range of scientific and industrial fields \cite{gupta2020, shi2024}.
+\IEEEPARstart{G}{eneralization} of data-driven models under distribution shifts is a paramount challenge in time series classification (TSC) \cite{Zhou2023KDD, zhang2025Reliable}.
+For instance, a model proficiently trained to recognize running patterns from a young athlete's sensor data may completely fail when applied to an elderly person, due to significant shifts in the underlying data distribution.
+This out-of-distribution (OOD) problem poses a direct threat to the reliability of TSC, a cornerstone technology vital across a broad range of scientific and industrial fields \cite{Wei2006KDD,Cao2013tkde,Ffulcher2014rkde,Lines2022KDD}.

-The threat of OOD failure is a well-known limitation, but this challenge is particularly severe in time series.
-Unlike computer vision, where style (e.g., cartoon) and content (e.g., cat) are often spatially separable, time series deeply entangles domain-specific biases (e.g., sensor calibrations) with label-relevant features (e.g., health conditions) \cite{kaur2023codit,lu2024}.
-This temporal and nonlinear entanglement prevents models from learning truly domain-agnostic features, resulting in ambiguous decision boundaries and unreliable performance when faced with data from new or unseen environments \cite{jian2024tri}.
+For time series data, this problem is particularly severe, as models tend to learn spurious shortcuts between domain-specific and label-relevant features.
+In human activity recognition, for instance, a model might erroneously associate the high signal amplitude of an athlete with the act of running itself, an entanglement that prevents it from learning a universal activity pattern and instead creates a biased representation \cite{Zhang2023KDD,Chang2024ICDE}.
+When the data distribution shifts to a different demographic, such as an elderly person, decision boundaries built on these spurious correlations inevitably fail \cite{Liu2023tkde,Xiong2025tkde,Tamang2025tkde}.